Every Finite Poset is Isomorphic to a Saturated Subset of the Spectrum of a Noetherian UFD: Introduction

 We also consider quasi-excellent rings, another class of Noetherian rings that behave well, and we show that an analogous result holds.
 In other words, we show that, given any finite partially ordered set $X$, there is a quasi-excellent domain $B$ satisfying the property that there is an embedding from $X$ to the prime spectrum of $B$ that preserves saturated chains.
-Specifically, we show that given a finite partially ordered set $X$, there exists a quasi-excellent domain $B$ such that $X$ is isomorphic to a saturated subset of the prime spectrum of $B$.
+Specifically, in Corollary \ref{FinalQuasiExcellent}, we show that given a finite partially ordered set $X$, there exists a quasi-excellent domain $B$ such that $X$ is isomorphic to a saturated subset of the prime spectrum of $B$.
 This shows that, even though $B$ is a ring with geometrically regular formal fibers, it can have a prime spectrum containing a finite subset that is arbitrarily badly behaved.
-Notice that the result cannot possibly hold for excellent rings since excellent rings are catenary.
-Relatedly, is worth noting that, by choosing finite partially ordered sets that are not catenary, our result provides a large class of rings that are quasi-excellent but not excellent.
+Notice that the result cannot possibly hold for excellent rings since excellent rings are catenary by definition.
+Relatedly, it is worth noting that, by choosing finite partially ordered sets that are not catenary, our result provides a large class of rings that are quasi-excellent but not excellent.
+Since a Noetherian ring is excellent if it is a G-ring, is J-2, and is universally catenary, our results show that the universally catenary condition is truly disjoint from the other two conditions.

 To illustrate how we construct our rings, we consider a specific example, and we informally describe our construction for that example.
 All of the ideas we describe in the example will be formalized later in the paper.
 Let $X$ be the finite partially ordered set pictured in Figure \ref{DrawingOfX}, and we note that previously, it was unknown whether or not there exists a Noetherian unique factorization domain $A$ such that $X$ is isomorphic to a saturated subset of the prime spectrum of $A$.
 Note that $X$ can be realized using a sequence of partially ordered sets where we start with a partially ordered set containing one element and, to get from one partially ordered set to the next, we either ``grow" nodes out of a minimal node, or we ``glue" two minimal nodes together.
 This sequence of partially ordered sets is illustrated in Figures \ref{GrowingGluingPicture1} and \ref{GrowingGluingPicture2}.
 We show that, for each partially ordered set in the sequence, there is a corresponding local ring satisfying some nice properties such that the given partially ordered set is isomorphic to a saturated subset of the prime spectrum of the local ring.
 We also show that, if a local ring corresponding to one partially ordered set in our sequence is quasi-excellent, then so is the local ring corresponding to the next partially ordered set in the sequence.
 We use $\mathbb{C}$ as our first ring, and so, since $\mathbb{C}$ is quasi-excellent, our last local ring will be as well.
 It follows that the last local ring in our sequence is quasi-excellent and satisfies the property that its prime spectrum contains a saturated subset that is isomorphic to $X$.
 Finally, we use the nice properties of our local rings to show that there is a Noetherian unique factorization domain $A$ such that $X$ is isomorphic to a saturated subset of the prime spectrum of $A$.